King's Cathedral and Chapels: History

 In 2000, First Assembly of God Maui changed their name to King's Cathedral and Chapels to avoid confusion with an already existing church named "First Assembly of God".
 The central hub in Kahului, Hawaii was referred to as either "King's Cathedral Maui" or "King's Cathedral" with the other extension campuses being referred to as either "King's Chapel", "KC", or "King's" with the location in front.

-Starting in the year of 2007, King's Cathedral and Chapels began to have goals called Visions.
-In 2007, King's launched the 12-12-12 Vision, believing to be one church with 12 extensions in Hawaii, 12 extensions in the United States, and extensions in 12 nations outside of the United States.
-When it was fulfilled in 2010, King's launched the 120-20 Vision, believing to be one church with 120 extensions globally and ministering to 20,000 congregants globally.
-When it was fulfilled in 2015, King's launched the 1-2-3 Vision, believing to be one church with 100 extensions in the United States, 200 extensions internationally (outside of the United States), and ministering to 30,000 congregants globally.
-When it was fulfilled in 2020, King's launched Vision 500, believing to be one church with 500 extensions globally.
-As of May 2021, that Vision was expanded into the current Vision of King's: the 12-120 Vision, believing to be one church with 1,200 extensions and 120,000 congregants globally.

-Currently, King's has over 460 extensions and 45,000 congregants globally, consisting of extensions on all six major islands of Hawaii, 23 states in America, and 18 nations internationally.
-They have plans to establish extension campuses in all 50 states and expanding into the nations of Germany, Indonesia, India, Laos, Cambodia, Jamaica, Haiti, Guatemala, Gabon, and Israel.
+In August 2023, the church provided shelter for the victims of the 2023 Hawaii wildfires.

 Organization

 Currently, Dr. James Marocco and Pastor Colleen Marocco serve together jointly as the Global Senior Pastors of King's Cathedral and Chapels.
 For their extensions in the United States, official members of King's elect candidates to take positions in the board of directors.
 The Board of Directors assists the Senior Pastoral Leadership in making certain financial decisions.
 Eligible candidates are determined prior to the elections, and all candidates are already existing official members of the church.